OWASP/pysap/README.md

 To install pysap simply run:

-    $ python -m pip install pysap
+    $ python3 -m pip install pysap

-pysap is compatible with Python 3 but not fully tested.
-It originates of being ported from Python 2.7.
+pysap requires Python 3.6 or newer.

 Roadmap
 -------

-### Python 3 port project
+### Python 3 project

-As time passed, and Python 2 started to loss relevance, we decided to start a new effort to complete the project and move the project to be Python 3 only compatible.
+As time passed, and Python 2 lost relevance, we decided to start a new effort to complete the project and move it to Python 3 only.
 The main reason is to avoid the introduction of backwards compatibility libraries that add complexity to the code and are not relevant in the current state of the Python project.

-This project is actively being worked on right now by the OWASP CBAS project as part of the [master branch](https://github.com/OWASP/pysap/tree/master).
-Python 3 syntax compatibility has been achieved and functional testing is in progress.
+This project is actively being worked on by the OWASP CBAS project as part of the [master branch](https://github.com/OWASP/pysap/tree/master).
+The project now runs on Python 3.
 Testing support by the community is highly appreciated

 ### Further efforts